 RTS stock-index futures expiring on June 15 fell 1.1 percent to 129,450 as the Bloomberg Russia-US Equity Index (RUS14BN) of the most-traded Russian companies declined from a three-week high.
-OAO Gazprom (OGZPY) and OAO Lukoil (LUKOY), Russia’s biggest energy companies, dropped at least 1.4 percent.
+OAO Gazprom (OGZPY:US) and OAO Lukoil (LUKOY:US), Russia’s biggest energy companies, dropped at least 1.4 percent.
 VimpelCom, the world’s sixth-largest mobile-phone company, sank 5 percent after its biggest shareholder Telenor ASA (TEL), requested a Bermuda court to reverse Russian regulators’ claims it couldn’t boost the stake.

 Crude oil, which together with natural gas accounted for about 50 percent of Russia’s budget revenue in 2011, extended its decline to 16 percent this year after reports showed U.S. retail sales weakened and euro-area industrial production dropped for a second month in April.
 Deputy Prime Minister Arkady Dvorkovich said yesterday the government may ease planned increases in the natural-gas extraction tax for crude producers and review oil taxation.